pooltogether/v4-docs/docs/design/TwabController.md

 ## How Does it Work?

-We record a special data structure called an “Observation” on each transfer which includes the information needed to look back in time and see how many tokens a user held at a specific point in time!
+We record a special data structure called an “Observation” on each transfer which includes the information needed to look back in time and see how many tokens a user held at a specific point in time.
 This allows us to calculate a simple average over two points in history.

 ### Observations

 When a token transfer occurs we record an Observation.
 An Observation is a chunk of data that consists of: the time the Observation happened, the users current balance (the balance **AFTER** the transfer) and a “cumulative balance”.
 This record of data is what is used to look back in time and see past balances held.

-> We plan on storing a maximum of 365 Observations, giving us the ability to look back in time at least 1 year.
-The amount stored is an implementation detail that is not yet finalized.
+> We store a enough observations to allow historical lookups for up to 1 year.
+After that point, old data may be overwritten for new data to save gas costs.

 ### New Observations